The Reviews!

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-My name is Sarah Harris, I’m 42, and I spent a week in San José, Costa Rica.
-I booked a Stylish Airbnb Vacation Rental in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
+My name is Benjamin King, I’m 41, and I spent a week in San José, Costa Rica.
+I booked a City‑Center Airbnb Apartment in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Restaurante Sikwa, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Historical Museum Dr Rafael Angel Calderon Guardia, which layered history and context onto the streets I was walking.
-By sunset I reached Museo Nacional de Costa Rica, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Went to 9N Lounge Bar & Hookah in Escazu, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Restaurante Sikwa, which layered history and context onto the streets I was walking.
+By sunset I reached Natural Science Museum La Salle, where the energy was relaxed but lively, and the food scene rewarded wandering.

-My name is Larry Ramirez, I’m 50, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
-I stayed in a Central Jaco Airbnb Vacation Rental, an easy stroll from the beach and the restaurants that light up after dark.
+My name is Michael Anderson, I’m 24, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+I stayed in a Downtown Jaco Beach Airbnb Apartment, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.
+I also dropped by Mynt Lounge Jaco for a late drink and chill music.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.